ai-cfia/finesse-backend/api-test/DESIGN.md

     - `--format [file type]`:
       - `csv`: generate a CSV document
       - `md`: generate a Markdown document, selected by default
+    - `--once`: go through all the json files and does not repeat
 - **Many tests**
-  - Search all the JSON files in the directory
+  - Test all the JSON files in the path directory
 - **Accuracy score**
   - The tool compares the expected page with the actual Finesse response pages.
   - Calculates an accuracy score for each response based on its position in the